 Avoiding Alt-Mouse Conflict

 Some window managers default to Alt-LMB and Alt-RMB for moving and resizing windows.

 Blender uses these for various operations, notably:

 To access Blender’s full feature set, you can change the window manager settings to use the Meta key instead (also called Super or Windows key):

 Enter the following in a command line (effective at next login):

 On Linux there are various ways of updating Blender.
 This section covers the most common approaches.

 Updating from blender.org

 Many Linux distributions have packages for Blender available, which can be installed using the distribution’s package manager.
 After installation, Blender can be updated using the same steps as updating any other application.

-The Splash screen Defaults page for information about import settings from previous Blender versions and on other quick settings.
+The Splash screen Defaults page for information about importing settings from previous Blender versions and other quick settings.